Views expressed by the host of this program documented to be almost always right, 99.7% of the time, and nobody, even close folks.

 No.

-It's it's a it's uh it's basically like a helicopter.
+It's basically like a helicopter.

 Right.

-And you control it on the ground with sticks and so forth.
+You control it on the ground with sticks and so forth.

-And so it's got a first-person view on it, so I can see where I'm going and take pictures and high definition video with it.
+And so it's got a first-person view on it so I can see where I'm going and take pictures and high-definition video with it.

-How high is your drone go?
+How high does your drone go?

 And what kind of fuel does it use?